EPIS in Los Angeles Metro: Unveiling Insurance Fraud | A Comprehensive Introduction

 Some lines of insurance are more vulnerable to fraud than others.
-Health care, workers compensation and auto insurance are believed to be the sectors most affected.
+Health care, workers compensation, and auto insurance are believed to be the sectors most affected.

 Investigators have used pretexts to obtain information for quite some time.
 When used correctly, it is an effective investigative technique for gathering difficult information, which might otherwise be unattainable.
 Before utilizing pretext, EPIS investigators conducting insurance investigations be consider pursuing available public records and conducting Internet and database searches, as they may produce useful information about a claimant’s daily activities, business or self-employment activities, published financial information, education, hobbies and any limitation and restrictions relative to lifestyle.
-Pretexting may be unnecessary at times.

 Our Los Angeles investigator’s performing work for insurance companies potentially expose themselves and their clients to financial liability when utilizing pretext techniques.
 EPIS will always check with the carrier or the insurance clients prior to utilizing pretext in an investigation to ascertain whether they have a pretext policy and to obtain their permission.

 Not all pretexts are the same.
 Consider the difference between first party and third party pretexts.
 In a first party pretext our Los Angeles investigator attempts to obtain information directly from the subject.
 In this type of pretext the risk is considerably low because there is no third party involved.
 In the third party pretext, the Los Angeles investigator calls someone familiar with the subject and attempts to obtain information about the subject.